ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 With no plugin `name` argument, the CLI will re-install (if needed) and refresh plugins configuration of all currently registered plugins.

-Here are a few examples to install and register to plugins to Kuzzle:
+Here are a few examples to install and register plugins to Kuzzle:

 **Using NPM:**